Intensive Treatment at AustinOCD

 One to three weeks sounds like a very short time.
 Is that really long enough?

 No one coming for treatment should expect to be anywhere near symptom-free after such a relatively short stay.
 But it is possible to achieve a 50% drop in YBOCS (Yale-Brown Obsessive-Compulsive Scale) symptom severity in that time, and that's what we shoot for.
-We don't always achieve that; sometimes we don't even achieve a 25% drop.
+We don't always achieve that; sometimes we don't even achieve a 25% drop, but sometimes we achieve more than 50%.
 Our intensive treatment is meant to be a major push, a jump-start, toward treatment that will then continue on an outpatient basis.
 In many cases, the progress achieved after the intensive phase is greater than that achieved during the intensive phase.
 Of course, clients will still need professional guidance after they get home, but we hope to increase their knowledge, confidence, and commitment so that everyone can follow through when they get home.
 We still aim for a 50% reduction in symptoms over the following several weeks or months.

 What does the therapy consist of?

-Typically, a client coming for intensive treatment would meet with the director or another senior therapist for two hours of individual therapy each morning, Monday through Friday, and then for up to four more hours of individual therapy each afternoon with a predoctoral intern.
+Typically, a client coming for intensive treatment would meet with the director or another senior therapist for two hours of individual therapy each morning, Monday through Friday, and then for up to four more hours of individual therapy each afternoon with another therapist, either another licensed mental health professional or a closely-supervised predoctoral intern.
 Some of the therapy takes place in our office, and some takes place "in the field," at shopping malls, for example, or outdoors, whatever may be most appropriate and effective for that particular treatment.
 Clients need to learn to confront real-life triggers and practice their new skills.
 Our interns, from the University of Texas clinical psychology PhD program, are well trained in this kind of "in vivo" therapy, and of course we work closely with them and supervise them.
 The family members also have the opportunity to meet with each of these therapists during their stay with us.
 We have a team approach, and patients and their families are important members of that team.